Midwinter Ball

 The Midwinter Ball is an annual dinner event held in Canberra, Australia.
 It is hosted by the Federal Parliamentary Press Gallery.
 The event is notable for being regularly attended by Australian high society.

 Among regular attendees of the dinner are political leaders (e.g. the Australian Prime Minister and the Leader of the Opposition); as well as staffers, journalists, celebrities, and prominent members of the business community.

-Organizers of the event describe its purpose as to 'bring together the journalistic, political, and corporate chiefs of Australia', in a night of 'entertainment, networking opportunities, and charity'.
+Organisers of the event describe its purpose as to 'bring together the journalistic, political, and corporate chiefs of Australia', in a night of 'entertainment, networking opportunities, and charity'.

 Event details

-The event is loosely modeled upon the White House Correspondents annual gala dinner held in Washington DC.
+The event is loosely modeled upon the White House Correspondents annual gala dinner held in Washington, D.C..

 It is held in the third week of June each year.
 The dress code is black tie, and the traditional venue is the Great Hall of Parliament House.

 Tickets are unavailable to members of the general public.
 Requests for tickets may only be made by full-time residents of either the Press Gallery, or Members of either of the Houses of Parliament and their staff.
 The number of attendees to the event is strictly limited to a total of 640, due to the limited capacity of the Great Hall and for reasons of exclusivity.

 A speech is given at the event by the incumbent prime minister and the leader of the opposition.
 Function rules prior to 2019 prohibited the reporting of speech contents by attendees (although this protocol was occasionally breached).
 Starting from the 2019 ball onwards the speech has been publicly broadcast.